The drug users’ museum

 Bangalore’s interlinked system of waterways and water-bodies constitutes a unique feature of – and a huge potential asset for – the city and its citizens.
 Cleaning up and maintaining the waterways clean is a precondition for having clean water-bodies, and doing so could also serve to provide livelihood opportunities for poor people living there while making these areas attractive to other segments of society, also.
 Clean waterways could be used to promote “healthy mobility” by providing connectivity for pedestrians and cyclists between home and work, as well as connectivity to mass transit hubs and other important points in the city; and they could be used to promote “healthy lifestyles” by providing recreational facilities and spaces for social interaction.
 Apart from being important storm water drains that help prevent flooding, the waterways could also be used to enhance biodiversity in the city and to create wildlife corridors.

-Floor-plan concept for the world’s most energy efficient large-scale office building by UiD/Henrik Valeur and Sarvdeep Singh Sangwan for the Paharpur Business Center, New Delhi.
+Floor-plan concept for the world’s most energy efficient large-scale office building by UiD/Henrik Valeur and Sarvdeep Singh Sangwan for the Paharpur Business Center, New Delhi (IN).

 The self-organizing green office space is made of moveable “green walls”, which purify the air and contribute to a de-stressing work environment.

-Open international competition for the streetscape around the Hong Kong New World Tower in Shanghai, P.R.China.
+Open international competition for the streetscape around the Hong Kong New World Tower in Shanghai (CN).
 Proposal by UiD/Henrik Valeur, Rebecca Zelwak, Sarvdeep Singh Sangwan and Zhang Meng.

 The Streetscape in the New World consists of both the existing streets for consumption and distribution and new platforms for recreation and creativity.
 They will provide places for communication and social interaction, but they will also provide people with new and surprising perspectives of the surroundings.
 The platforms are light steel structures that can easily be adapted to different contexts, modified and replaced.

-Traffic plan for bicycles in Malmö (Sweden) by UiD/Henrik Valeur, Fredrik Fritzson and Martin Vozzi.
-Commissioned by the City of Malmö.
+Traffic plan for bicycles in Malmö by UiD/Henrik Valeur, Fredrik Fritzson and Martin Vozzi.
+Planning for the City of Malmö (SE).

 To improve safety and accessibility for bicycles, and to provide them with new experiences and possibilities, we propose to gradually remove all motor traffic from selected streets of Malmö, and to fill these streets with various activities and functions, greenery and even new buildings.
 In this way we intend to create a more coherent urban fabric where soft traffic and the activities and functions of the city are better integrated.

-Traffic plan for Shanghai (P.R.China) by UiD/Henrik Valeur, Rebecca Zelwak, Sarvdeep Singh Sangwan, Qian Jieyan, Zhang Meng and Xia Zhen in collaboration with Prof. Pan Haixiao.
-Commissioned by the Institute de Ville en Movement, Urban China and Tongji University.
+Traffic plan for Shanghai (CN) by UiD/Henrik Valeur, Rebecca Zelwak, Sarvdeep Singh Sangwan, Qian Jieyan, Zhang Meng and Xia Zhen in collaboration with Prof. Pan Haixiao.
+Vision for the Institute de Ville en Movement, Urban China and Tongji University.

 The elevated highway is a unique feature of Shanghai.
 If the grid of elevated highways is expanded and parking buildings are constructed at frequent intervals to ensure short walking distances to anywhere in the neighborhood, all car traffic could be removed from the streets on ground level and the existing green areas could be vastly increased!

-Project for future bicycle parking in Malmö (Sweden) by UiD/Henrik Valeur, Fredrik Fritzson, Rebecca Zelwak, Sarvdeep Singh Sangwan, Ma Liang, Zhang Meng and Xia Zhen.
-Comissioned by the City of Malmö.
-Exhibited in the Pavilion of Malmö City in the Urban Best Practice Area of the World Expo 2010.
+Project for future bicycle parking in Malmö by UiD/Henrik Valeur, Fredrik Fritzson, Rebecca Zelwak, Sarvdeep Singh Sangwan, Ma Liang, Zhang Meng and Xia Zhen.
+Design for the City of Malmö (SE).
+Exhibited in the Pavilion of Malmö City in the Urban Best Practice Area of the World Expo in Shanghai.

 How do you make it more attractive for people to take their bike to the metro station – and thereby making the metro more popular?
 You make it as easy and safe as possible to park your bike at the station!

-Structure plan and process manual for the development of a 25ha site in Roskilde (Denmark) by UiD/Henrik Valeur, Fredrik Fritzson, Esbjörn Kjell and Ma Liang.
-Commissioned by the Municipality of Roskilde.
+Structure plan and process manual for the development of a 25ha brownfield site in Roskilde by UiD/Henrik Valeur, Fredrik Fritzson, Esbjörn Kjell and Ma Liang.
+Planning for the Municipality of Roskilde (DK).

 The former industrial site is envisioned to become a highly mixed new city district, which will be marked by continuous change and development.
 The visions were developed in a scenario game in which various stakeholders played the roles of future users.